HelloWorld-1017/HelloWorld-1017.github.io/_drafts/2023-10-07-MVN-test/4-Graph-Theory.md

 Subgraphs having no nodes in common are called **disjoint**; subgraphs having no edges in common are called **orthogonal**.

-A **spanning subgraph** of a given graph is a subgaph with node set identical to the node set of the given graph.
+A **spanning subgraph** of a given graph is a subgraph with node set identical to the node set of the given graph.

 A **spanning tree** of a graph is a spanning subgraph that is a tree.